 Applying for a dental NIHR ACF post

-NIHR ACF posts are allocated annually to Integrated Academic Training (IAT) partnerships comprising a HEE local office, Higher Education Institute (HEI) and NHS organisation.
+NIHR ACF posts are allocated annually to Integrated Academic Training (IAT) partnerships comprising an NHS England (NHSE) local office, Higher Education Institute (HEI) and NHS organisation.

 - Application form